SolutionGuidance/psm/psm-app/integration-tests/README.md

 shows the states of all of the tests and captures screenshots of the web page taken as the tests are being run.

-# Preparation to Run Tests Locally
+# Preparing to run tests locally
-The tests will launch a browser against http://localhost:8080/cms so make sure that your wildfly server is running locally and the psm app has been deployed.
+The tests will launch a browser against http://localhost:8080/cms so make sure that your WildFly server is running locally and the PSM app has been deployed.

 Serenity supports multiple browsers from which the tests will be run.
 The choice of browser as well as other settings is made in `serenity.properties` in the